The anti-spherical Hecke categories for Hermitian symmetric pairs: Categorical combinatorial invariance

-We now propose a categorical lift of the famous combinatorial invariance conjecture and we prove this statement for Hermitian symmetric pairs (thus categorifying Brenti's result for the Kazhdan--Lusztig polynomials \cite[Corollary 5.2]{MR2465813}).
-In order to do this we must provide new, non-monoidal, presentations of the anti-spherical Hecke categories $\mathcal{H}_{(W,P)}$ for ${(W,P)}$ a simply laced Hermitian symmetric pair.
-While monoidal presentations have many advantages, they are ill-equipped for tackling the combinatorial invariance conjecture.
-This is because monoidal presentations are ``too local" and they cannot reflect the structure of the Bruhat graph.
+In this section we provide new presentations of the anti-spherical Hecke categories $\mathcal{H}_{(W,P)}$ for ${(W,P)}$ a simply laced Hermitian symmetric pair.
+Our presentations encode the combinatorics of the Bruhat graph more effectively than those of \cref{the algebra,inlightof}.

-First, we let $(W,P)$ be an arbitrary parabolic Coxeter system and we recall the classical notions of combinatorial invariance, so that we can categorify the question in full generality.

-\begin{defn} Let $\Pi $ denote a subset of ${^P}W$.
-We say that $\Pi$ is {\sf saturated} if for any $\alpha\in \Pi$ and $\beta \in {^P}W$ with $ \alpha<\beta$, we have that $\beta \in \Pi$.
-We say that $\Pi$ is {\sf co-saturated} if its complement in $^PW$ is saturated.
-If a set is saturated, co-saturated, or the intersection of a saturated and a co-saturated set, we shall say that it is {\sf closed} under the partial order. \end{defn}

-Given any closed set, we can define a corresponding subquotient of $\mathcal{H}_{(W,P)}$ as follows.
-(These subquotients also arise in the work of Achar--Riche--Vay in \cite{MR4045966}.)